 Travel through Silicon Valley’s airport and discover public artworks that reflect the spirit of this region’s role as a global center of technology and innovation.
-These installations were conceived as part of a unified program of Art+Technology that showcases the diversity, creativity, and energy that define San Jose and Silicon Valley.
+These installations were conceived as part of a unified program of Art+Technology that showcases the diversity, creativity and energy that define San José and Silicon Valley.

 Art+Technology is broadly defined as: